-Weighting: 1 Responsible The fishery has no direct interactions resulting in mortality or injuries with other species indicators that are considered vulnerable, threatened, endangered or are protected under national or international law.
+Weighting: Responsible The fishery has no direct interactions resulting in mortality or injuries with other species indicators that are considered vulnerable, threatened, endangered or are protected under national or international law.
 Aspiring indicators Interactions, resulting in mortality or injury, with other species that are considered vulnerable, threatened, endangered, or are protected under national or international law, are rare and have no overall measurable impact (less than 1 % of direct mortality).

-Criterion 2.7: The fishery has negligible impacts on habitats

-Weighting: 1 Responsible indicators The fishing gear does not cause any damage to the benthos (it never touches the bed) Aspiring indicators Damage to the benthos by gear is limited or minimal (it very occasionally touches the bed: $1-2$ times per year)
+Criterion 2.7: The fishery has negligible impacts on habitats Weighting: 1 Responsible indicators Aspiring Damage to the benthos by gear is limited or minimal (it very occasionally touches the bed: 1-2 times per year)

-Criterion 2.8: Transport Weighting: 1 Responsible The operator holds the relevant transport authorisations indicators • There is a documented Transport Plan in place to minimise travel time - this meets the Transport requirements for vertebrates Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen Aspiring The operator holds the relevant transport authorisations indicators There is a no documented Transport Plan in place Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen Criterion 2.9: Biosecurity Weighting: 1 Responsible indicators • Fishers only operate in the same river or estuary, with no risk of transferring diseases or alien species between catchments OR : • The fishery conducts good biosecurity measures such as the disinfection and drying of nets and equipment between each fishing in different waters.
+Criterion 2.8: Transport Weighting: 1 Responsible The operator holds the relevant transport authorisations indicators • There is a documented Transport Plan in place to minimise travel time - this meets the Transport requirements for vertebrates Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen Aspiring The operator holds the relevant transport authorisations indicators There is a no documented Transport Plan in place Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen Criterion 2.9: Biosecurity Weighting: 1 Responsible • Fishers only operate in the same river or estuary, with no risk of transferring diseases or indicators alien species between catchments OR: • The fishery conducts good biosecurity measures such as the disinfection and drying of nets and equipment between each fishing in different waters.